b-gran/config/README.md

 path/to/config/repo/.config/iterm/
 ```

-## Local config updates
+## Making local changes to the config files

 A local `.bash_profile` is loaded automatically from `$HOME/.local.bash_profile`.

-The `$HOME/.vim` directory isn't modified, so you can make changes to that.
+The `$HOME/.vim` directory isn't modified, so you can safely modify it.